oddluck/limnoria-plugins/README.md

     !config supybot.plugins.SpiffyTitles.channelWhitelist ""

 `ignoredDomainPattern` - ignore domains matching this pattern.
-Default value: `(i\.imgur\.com)`
+Default value: `""`

 ### Tip ###

-You can ignore domains that you know aren't websites, like `i.imgur.com`.
+You can ignore domains that you know aren't websites.
 This prevents a request from being made at all.

 ### Examples ###

-Ignore all links with the domain `i.imgur.com` (default behavior)
+Ignore all links with the domain `i.imgur.com`

     !config supybot.plugins.SpiffyTitles.ignoredDomainPattern (i\.imgur\.com)